Dawit Isaak: Imprisonment

-On 23 September 2001, Isaak was arrested in his home in Asmara.
-At the same time, ten other independent journalists and eleven prominent reformist politicians of the so-called G-15 were arrested, ostensibly for demanding democratic reforms in a series of letters to President Isayas Afeworki.
+On 23 September 2001, Isaak was arrested in his home in Asmara; his newspaper, Setit, was immediately shut down.
+At the same time, ten other independent journalists (including Temesgen Ghebreyesus, Seyoum Tsehaye, Fesshaye Yohannes, Medhanie Haile, and Amanuel Asrat) and eleven prominent reformist politicians of the G-15 were arrested for demanding democratic reforms in a series of letters to President Isaias Afwerki.
 The independent press, including the Setit newspaper, had covered the confrontation between the president and the reformers.

-In April 2002, CPJ, the Committee to Protect Journalists, reported that Isaak was hospitalized due to torture.
-The Eritrean government denied that he has been tortured, but did not allow anyone to visit him.
-Isaak had not been tried before a court.
+In April 2002, the Committee to Protect Journalists reported that Dawit was hospitalized due to torture.
+The Eritrean government denied allegations of torture but did not allow anyone to visit Dawit, who had not been tried before a court.
 Because he held dual Swedish and Eritrean citizenship, Swedish authorities began working for his release, using "silent diplomacy" according to government sources.

-On 19 November 2005, Isaak was released from jail, and according to official Eritrean sources, he was released only to see a doctor.
-After only two days of freedom, and while on his way to the hospital, Isaak was imprisoned again.
+On 19 November 2005, Dawit was released from jail; according to official Eritrean sources, he was released only to see a doctor.
+While on his way to a hospital, Dawit was arrested again after just two days.
 He is believed to be held in Carchele prison in central Asmara.

-Every week, a number of organizations, including Reporters Without Borders and the National Press Club, petition the Eritrean Embassy in Stockholm to free Isaak.

-On 27 March 2009, four of the five largest newspapers in Sweden, Aftonbladet, Expressen, Dagens Nyheter and Svenska Dagbladet, featured a plea for the release of Isaak on their front pages.
-In addition, the five newspapers will feature joint reports on Isaak's situation, and a joint petition was handed over to the Eritrean Embassy in Stockholm on 4 May.
-By 4 May, 209,963 people had signed the petition.
+Every week, a number of organizations, including Reporters Without Borders and the National Press Club, petition the Eritrean embassy in Stockholm to free Dawit.
+On 27 March 2009, four of the five largest newspapers in Sweden – Aftonbladet, Expressen, Dagens Nyheter and Svenska Dagbladet – featured a plea for the release of Dawit on their front pages.
+In addition, the five newspapers featured joint reports on Dawit's situation and wrote a joint petition, which was handed over to the Eritrean embassy in Stockholm on 4 May.
+By that date, 209,963 people had signed the petition.

-On 26 May 2009, during an interview with the Swedish TV4 (channel 4) the president of Eritrea dismissed the case altogether with the words "We will not have any trial and we will not free him.
-We know how to handle his kind." and "To me, Sweden is irrelevant.
-The Swedish government has nothing to do with us."